Patient education: Endometrial cancer treatment after surgery (Beyond the Basics)

 Low-risk disease — The risk of relapse after surgery for low-risk endometrial cancer is very low, with estimates placed at 5 percent or less.
 Given this, no further treatment is generally recommended.

 Intermediate-risk disease — Women with low-intermediate risk disease can be observed without further treatment, since their risk of relapse after surgery alone is low (5 percent or less).
 Women with high-intermediate risk endometrial cancer benefit from adjuvant therapy to help reduce the chances of the cancer coming back in the pelvis (also known as a local recurrence).
 For most women with intermediate-risk disease, adjuvant vaginal or external beam radiation therapy is given.
 Of the two ways to give radiation, vaginal brachytherapy seems to be as effective as external beam radiation therapy, with fewer gastrointestinal side effects.
 These modes of radiation therapy are described below.
 (See 'Radiation therapy' below.)

 High-risk disease — Women with high-risk endometrial cancer are treated with adjuvant chemotherapy, especially if the disease is located outside of the uterus.
-Some clinicians recommend adjuvant radiation with or without chemotherapy if high-risk disease is confined to the uterus.
+Adjuvant radiation with or without chemotherapy is administered to decrease locoregional recurrence, particularly if disease is limited to the pelvis.

 TYPES OF ADJUVANT TREATMENT

 Radiation therapy — Radiation therapy (RT) refers to the use of high-energy X-rays to slow or stop the growth of cancer cells.
 Exposure to x-rays damages cells.
 Unlike normal cells, cancer cells cannot repair the damage caused by exposure to x-rays over several days.
 This prevents the cancer cells from growing further and causes them to eventually die.
 For patients with endometrial cancer, adjuvant radiation is given to decrease the risk of the cancer coming back in the pelvis (this is called locoregional recurrence).